Google Maps & Label Readability

 Interesting, isn’t it?

-These white space rings outside of major cities are even more apparent when you remove everything else off the maps using Google Maps API 3:
+These white space rings outside of major cities are even more apparent when you remove everything else from the map using Google Maps API 3:

 DALLAS / FORT WORTH

-It seems that by removing cities immediately outside of major metro areas, Google is actually making these metro areas stand out even more on the maps.
-This, in turn, makes it easier for many users to navigate the maps, because they’re often using major cities as reference points while browsing.
-In any event, the removal of cities immediately outside of large metro areas also makes the maps appear less cluttered.
+By removing cities immediately outside of major metro areas, Google is making these metro areas stand out even more.
+This, in turn, makes it easier to browse the map because major cities are often used as reference points.

 VISUAL TRICK #2: Absence of City Clusters

-🔍 Click to Enlarge — Look at how Bing clusters cities together, especially close to Washington, Baltimore, Philadelphia, and throughout Connecticut.
-In contrast, Google seems to use larger spacings between cities, giving them room to breathe—and making the map easier to read overall.
+Bing clusters cities together, especially close to Washington, Baltimore, Philadelphia, and throughout Connecticut.
+Google, meanwhile, leaves more space between cities, giving them room to breathe—and making the map easier to read overall.

-Google uses a variety of techniques and visual tricks to make its city labels more readable than those of its competitors.
 From the use of additional label classes to label decluttering outside of major cities, Google has clearly put significant thought into how it displays the labels on its map.
-I have no doubt that little touches like these are among the many reasons why Google has quickly become the web’s most popular mapping site.
+Little touches like these are among the many reasons why Google has quickly become the web’s most popular mapping site.